AGPATHAK/PaintersRef_v5.2/README.md

 ### Priority Areas

+- `Composition rethink`
+  Rework `Focal Study` so a chosen point of interest generates four cropped composition options, placing that point near different intersections of a `3 x 3` grid.
+This may be more useful than the current emphasis-based approach.
 - `Squint redesign`
   Continue refining squint so smaller details disappear more naturally and larger value masses merge in a more perceptual way.
 - `Outline simplification`